 This post may contain affiliate links!
 It means that if you click on the link and buy a product, I will earn a small commission to no additional cost to you.
 By doing so, you help me stay at home with my kiddo and explore motherhood.
 Thank you for supporting my blog.
 You are AWESOME! 🙂

-I wrote a whole article sharing everythig I gathered about how to breastfeed successfully.
-I did it for myself but then I realised, I had so many helpful information there that it would have been unfair to keep it only to myself.
+I wrote a whole article sharing everything I gathered about how to breastfeed successfully.
+I did it for myself but then I realized, I had so many helpful information there that it would have been unfair to keep it only to myself.
 That was how I actually started this blog!

 I can say with no doubt the scariest, most stressful and unknown period of breastfeeding for new moms is the “fourth trimester” or first 2-3 months after delivery.
 The period when your lactation is establishing and without proper knowledge you frick out like crazy if any breastfeeding problem pops up on your way.